microsoft/FluidFramework/docs/content/docs/start/tutorial.md

 ## Write the dice view

 The Fluid Framework is view framework agnostic and works well with React, Vue, Angular and web components.
 This example uses standard HTML/DOM methods to render a view.
-You can see examples of the previously mentioned frameworks in the [Fluid Examples repo](https://github.com/microsoft/FluidExamples/tree/main/multi-framework-diceroller).
+You can see examples of the previously mentioned frameworks in the [FluidExamples repo](https://github.com/microsoft/FluidExamples/tree/main/multi-framework-diceroller).

 ### Start with a static view